kuzudb/kuzudb.github.io/docs/cypher/query-clauses/return.md

 ## Returning Node and Relationship Properties
-You can also return properties of variables by explicitly specifing properties in the `RETURN` clause.
+You can also return properties of variables by explicitly specifying properties in the `RETURN` clause.
 ```
 MATCH (a:User)-[e:Follows]->(b:User)
 RETURN a.name, a.age, e.since;